 Designer Settings contains all settings used to configure the Visual Design Studio for a specific app.
 Designer Settings affect Designer behavior during page and feature tagging and guide creation.
 Basic Settings change the Designer's launch behavior and control access to code building blocks.
-Suggested Match Class Exclusions are used to fine-tune suggested CSS targets when targeting elements during feature tagging.
+Suggested Match Class Exclusions are used to fine-tune suggested CSS targets when targeting elements during feature tagging and guide targeting.

 The Designer Settings tab is in App Details in Subscription Settings.